civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 Next, we shifted the daily figures for the MSAs to synchronize the two weeks before and two weeks after the day *X* total deaths was reached, where *X* = 1, 2, 5, 10, 20, 50, 100, 200, 500, 1,000, and 2,000.

 *(Why these amounts?
-Contagions spread exponentially , and these numbers break the span from 1 to 2,000 into roughly equal logarithmic intervals.
+Contagions spread exponentially, and these numbers break the span from 1 to 2,000 into roughly equal logarithmic intervals.
 As of today, only three MSAs have reached 5,000 total deaths.
 And why two weeks?
 That is roughly the duration of a COVID infection.)*

 To determine the efficacy of each threshold of *X*, we created regressions for the "before" and "after" weeks, based on the linear formula and its exponential transformation shown below: